MisterCalvin/nolf-server/README.md

 ## Notes
 - Server passwords do not work.
 I included the functionality for them inside the container startup script, but anyone will be able to join your server without supplying a password.
 If you have a fix for this please contact me and I will update the image.

-- Under game options, Server Address will show the internal IP of the container rather than your public IP address, will look in to a fix in the future.
+- Under game options, Server Address will show the internal IP of the container rather than your public IP address.
+You can fix this by setting `network_mode: host` inside your compose file but I don't recommend this.
+This doesn't affect gameplay or server operation at all, only mentioning it here for reference.
+Will look in to a fix in the future.

 - The image has additional environment variables you can customize, take a look at [this page](https://github.com/jlesage/docker-baseimage-gui#environment-variables) for more information.
 I have not tested the container with any variables other than what is defined in this repo; use these at your own risk.